moslime/mocopi-reverse-engineering/scripts/README.md

 ## These scripts all assume you're running on linux with the `bluepy` and `scipy` python modules installed.
 To connect your tracker, just pair it like any other bluetooth device using your distro's bluetooth manager or `bluetoothctl`.
 You may need to restart bluetooth or the tracker itself to connect after pairing.

+### `mocopi-to-slime-POC.py` - Early prototype for getting Mocopi data into SlimeVR
+This is a very early prototype of the software that will send Mocopi data to slime.
+Something about the rotation of the tracker isn't correct so calibration doesn't work correctly and it's not actually usable yet.\
+Edit these settings in the file before use:\
+`tracker_addr` - Put the MAC address of your tracker here\
+`UDP_IP` - Set this to the IP that the SlimeVR server is running on

 ### `read-sensor.py` - Prints the raw data from the sensor as unsigned integers
 Edit these settings in the file before use:\
 `tracker_addr` - Put the MAC address of your tracker here\